lzl124631x/algorithm/binary-answer.md

 # Binary Answer

+## What's Binary Answer
-On a small scale of input, the binary answer problems are solvable by linear scaning the answers.
-When the input scale is large, we need to use binary answer to reduce the scaning complexity from linear `O(N)` to binary `O(logN)`.
+When the search range is small, the binary answer problems are solvable by linear scaning the answer range.
+For example, assume the answer range is `[0, 100]`, we can check `0`, then `1`, ..., then `100`, and we return the maximum number that is valid.

-Binary search the answer in a known range.
-Assume the range is `[L, R]`, and the current value we are checking is `M = (L + R) / 2`.
+However, when the answer range is large, say `[0, 10^5]`, linear scanning the entire answer range will get TLE.

+So, instead of doing `O(N)` linear scanning, we binary search in the answer range which reduces the time complexity to `O(logN)`.

+## When can we use Binary Answer?

-We can use "Binary Answer" solution if we can write a predicate function `valid(M)` that has **monotocity**:
+We can use "Binary Answer" solution if we can write a predicate function `valid(i)` that has **monotocity**:

 * If `valid(i) == true`, then `valid(j) == true` for all `j <= i`.
 * If `valid(i) == false`, then `valid(j) == false` for all `j >= i`.

 ![](.gitbook/assets/binary-answer-1.png)

+## Algorithm

 Our goal is the find the maximum `i` that `valid(i) == true`.